theQuert/XPS-9360-macOS/README.md

       https://www.tonymacx86.com/threads/guide-sierra-on-hp-spectre-x360-native-kaby-lake-support.228302/
 #### Get compatible with LITEON and PLEXTOR SSD
   - To solve the problem, you need to add patches to existed `config.plist`
-  - THE config.plist with patches is under the path with [/CLOVER/config for LITEON](https://github.com/the-Quert/XPS-9360-macOS/tree/master/CLOVER/config%20for%20LITEON).
+  - Thea `config.plist` with patch is under the path [config for LITEON](https://github.com/the-Quert/XPS-9360-macOS/tree/master/CLOVER/config_for_LITEON).
   - Try any one at each time, one of them is captible with your SSD.

 #### BIOS settings